RJacqueline/203-accelerate/wp-content/plugins/social-pug/readme.txt

 * Misc: Added support for Twitter summary card with large image

 = 1.3.5 =
-* New: Added option to set a custom value for the mobile device screen width in order to display or hide the social media share buttons
+* New: Added option to set a custom value for the mobile device screen width in order to display or hide the social sharing buttons
 * Misc: Updated the social media icon font

 = 1.3.4 =
-* New: Added Facebook App Secret field in the settings page in order to unlock Facebook's default limitations when trying to grab the share counts for a post
+* New: Added Facebook App Secret field in the settings page in order to unlock Facebook's default limitations when trying to grab the social share counts for a post

 = 1.3.3 =
 * New: Added Facebook App ID field in the settings page in order for posts to pass Facebook's App ID validation